 8 Recommendation

 The Workgroup invites the Panel to:

-• AGREE that this self-governance modification should be submitted for consultation.
+- AGREE that this self-governance modification should be submitted for consultation. - That consultation should not commence until Legal text Commentary has been provided so that it is available to inform consultation responses.